Rennzie/geodesy-wasm/README.md

 ## About

 Geodesy is a pure Rust library for doing coordinate transformations and conversion.
 Geodesy-Wasm is, as the name suggests, wasm bindings for Rust Geodesy.
 It is intended as an alternative to [Proj4.js](http://proj4js.org/) for performing coordinate transformations in the browser.
 Today there is no alternative to Proj4.js and while for many projects this isn't an issue - it becomes challenging if you require more advanced transformations that only PROJ offers - notably via the pipeline operator.
-Rust Geodesy has very similar pipeline support to PROJ - the differences are easily worked around.
+Rust Geodesy is built with pipelines as first class citizens and support to PROJ via the `parse_proj` helper function.

 _Note: Please see the [warnings](https://github.com/busstoptaktik/geodesy?tab=readme-ov-file#concrete) in the Geodesy create regarding stability and architectural goals.
 In short Geodesy isn't a replacement for PROJ and only contains a fraction of the projects.
 However you if only need a sub-set of what PROJ has to offer this project may be of interest._

-### Roadmap

-1. [x] Implement bindings to the geodesy library
-2. [x] Write a JS friendly wrapper around the bindings
-3. [x] Proj string to geodesy_rs parser so that proj strings can be used with geodesy_wasm - completed by @busstoptaktik in the geodesy crate
-4. [x] NTv2 support
-   1. Being added in the geodesy crate [here](https://github.com/busstoptaktik/geodesy/pull/60) but is already being used in geodesy-wasm in place of gravsoft grid support.
-5. [x] Usage guide and examples
-6. [x] Documentation
-7. [x] Add operators for better parity with PROJ
-   1. [x] unitconvert
-   2. [x] hgridshift
-   3. [x] longlat?

 Contributions very much welcome!